KillahPotatoes/KP-Liberation/README.md

 ### 0.963 (in development)
 * Tweaked: Arsenal blacklist for more compatibility with 3cbBAF.
 Thanks to [Applejakerie](https://github.com/Applejakerie)
 * Fixed: There was a string key twice in the stringtable.
+* Fixed: Lythium basefile was missing mission name and description in the lobby.

 ### 0.962 (10th December 2017)
 * Added: ACE carry interaction for resource crates.
 Thanks to [veteran29](https://github.com/veteran29)